The Cost of Living in London vs The Cost of Living in Berlin, Madrid, Paris, Rome, and Warsaw

 During the last two years, there is a certain buzz about how Polish immigrants that lived for years in the UK are returning to Poland due to the increasing salaries and improving economy in their homeland.
 That puzzled me: yes, the salaries here in Poland are increasing, but still, I bet they are far lower than London for the same jobs.
 I imagined that there is something else at play here: the cost of living in London when compared to other European capitals.

-For this reason, I decided to spend hours researching how the prices in London, the capital of the United Kingdom, compare with capitals of the five largest countries in the European Union: Germany (Berlin), France (Paris), Italy (Rome), Spain (Madrid) and Poland (Warsaw).
+For this reason, I decided to spend hours researching how the prices in London, the capital of the United Kingdom, compare with the capitals of the five largest countries in the European Union: Germany (Berlin), France (Paris), Italy (Rome), Spain (Madrid) and Poland (Warsaw).

 To forecast living costs is, IMHO, among the 4 best tips for anyone moving out.